-Visitor capacity concerns the quantity and mixture of recreation and other public use that can be accommodated while sustaining the desired resource and visitor experience conditions, that is, the preservation of the resource and social values of a wilderness - its wilderness character.
+Visitor capacity concerns the type and amount of recreation and other public use that can be accommodated while sustaining the desired resource and visitor experience conditions, that is, the preservation of wilderness character.
 This appendix addresses visitor capacity in compliance with the Wilderness Act and NPS Management Policies 2006 (8.2.1, 8.2.2ff).
 This appendix describes how the Sequoia and Kings Canyon National Parks' Wilderness Stewardship Plan (WSP) will address visitor capacity in the parks' wilderness.